GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part10.rst

    var x : int;
    x := 3;

 After this variable declaration, the name x can be used as a variable: inside an expression or in the left hand side of an assignment.

 But what if we were able to declare things that are not only variables, like types?
 Associate to a name a type so we can use the type where a type is expected?
 This is what we are doing today: we are introducing type declarations.

 Syntax
 ------

-First we will generalize a bit the 〈declaration〉 rules to encompass 〈variable-declaration〉 and 〈type-declaration〉.
+First we will generalize a bit the :token:`~Tiny10b:declaration` rules to encompass :token:`~Tiny10b:variabledeclaration` and :token:`~Tiny10b:typedeclaration`.

 .. productionlist:: Tiny10b
     declartion: `variabledeclaration` | `typedeclaration`